-Throw your dog a proverbial bone by planting to give him a sense of boundary.
+Throw your dog a proverbial bone by using plantings to give it a sense of boundary.
 Space plants close together in areas you want to designate as off-limits, and understand that the rest of the yard is fair territory.
-If you leave enough space for him to run and play, accept that that's precisely what he will do.
+If you leave enough space for the dog to run and play, accept that that's precisely what it will do.